Rev. Daniel Headrick, Associate Pastor

 - I am currently writing a Bible study and ethics curriculum for middle schoolers for use in Sunday School.
-Click here to read a sample.
+It is called "A Baptist Catechism."

 - Click here to read an article I wrote called The Second Amendment Has Limits for the Alliance of Baptists.

 George W. Truett Theological Seminary, Baylor University